ambianic/ambianic-edge/README.md

 Local data, custom AI models, federated learning

 # Project Status
+At this time, Ambianic is in active early formation stages.
+Lots of design and implementation decisions are made daily with focus on advancing the project to an initial stable version as soon as possible.

-At this time, Ambianic is in active early stages of development.
-It is only available in development mode for code contributors who are willing to take the risk and are able to dive deep into Python, Javascript, Gstreamer, and Tensorflow code.
+If you are willing to take the risk that comes with early stage code and are able to dive deep into Python, Javascript, Gstreamer, and Tensorflow code, then please keep reading.
+Otherwise click on the Watch button above (Releases Only option) to be notified when we release a stable end user version.

 # How to run in development mode
 If you are interested to try the development version, follow these steps: